savimonty/ubuntu-terraform-k8s-kvm/README.md

 `sudo` should not be needed after some tinkering with KVM/libvirt config and `usermod`.

-# Post Terraform - Add Worker Nodes
+## Post Terraform - 'Join' The Worker Nodes
 After the terraform scripts are completed, the nodes are now ready and their NAT interfaces' IP addresses should be printed as outputs.

 Another way to get the IP Addresses of the cluster: